Escherbach/Seq-Roadmap/README.md

 What is it going to take to make metagenomic sequencing ubiquitous in clinics around the world?
 A necessary condition is the existence of an affordable, easy-to-use technical solution.
 In this report, we therefore focus on how to meet this first condition.

 We specify the requirements as follows:
-1. Sensitivity should be comparable to qPCR.
+- Sensitivity should be comparable to qPCR.
-2. Platforms should process single samples.
+- Workflow should be "push-button", requiring minimal operator time and skill.
-3. Time to answer should be less than 1 hour.
+- Time to answer should be less than 1 hour.
-4. The COGS should be comparable to qPCR (<$10).
+- The COGS should be comparable to qPCR (<$10).

+For these reasons, we assume that multiplexing, i.e. analyzing multiple samples simultaneously, will not be practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.

-### Matching the sensitivity of qPCR
+## Matching the sensitivity of qPCR

 PCR tests are widely believed to be the “gold standard” in molecular diagnostic testing.
 In some cases, only a handful of copies of viral or bacterial nucleic acid are sufficient to detect it in a sample.
 PCR has a key advantage over sequencing:  because PCR targets a short, unique region of a genetic sequence, it is **insensitive to background material**.
 A high fraction of human material (mostly rRNA in the case of RT-qPCR) or bacterial material will have only a minor effect on the sensitivity of qPCR.
 In other words, the limit of detection relies on the sample's **absolute abundance of the target**.